Defeating Reptilian Tactics in First-Party Insurance Cases

 - What impact has the reptile theory had on insured's recoveries in first-party insurance cases?

 Drew Eckl & Farnham

-Ms. Karabinos has been litigating cases for more the 25 years, with the last 16 focused on the complexities of property insurance law.
-She has successfully handled more than 75 trials and hearings and annually conducts approximately 50 depositions and examinations under oath.
-Ms. Karabinos partners with her clients in their investigation and adjustment of property claims and in defending her clients in coverage, bad faith, arson, fraud and property damage cases.
-She regularly represents insurance companies in first-party coverage litigation, extra-contractual claims and property subrogation cases.
-Ms. Karabinos is often a featured speaker at conferences and is a faculty member for the Claims & Litigation Management Alliance (formerly, Council on Litigation Management).Close
+Ms. Karabinos has been litigating cases for more than 31 years, with the last 21 primarily focused on the complexities of property insurance law.
+She has successfully handled more than 75 trials and hearings and annually conducts more than 50 depositions and examinations under oath.
+She partners with her clients in the investigation and adjustment of property damage claims, including defending them in coverage, bad faith, arson, cyber, fraud and property damage cases and pursuing subrogation on her clients’ behalf.Close